DefangLabs/defang-docs/docs/tutorials/monitoring-your-services.md

 # Monitoring Your Services

-This page will show you how to monitor your service status and logs in Defang.
+This tutorial will show you how to monitor your service status and logs in Defang.

 ## Status